 - A large bag like that over a fire also implies boiling to death.

 - Damsel in Distress: Lily, Kayitah's son's bride, and many other young women are captured by sex trafficking murderers who plan to drop them off in Mexico to be sold.

-- Deliberate Values Dissonance: The racism the whites and Indians showed each other was how many people back in the day did.
+- Deliberate Values Dissonance: The racism the whites and Indians showed each other was pretty realistic given the setting.

 - Defiant Captive: Lily tries to fight in her own ways once she's captured, once getting herself beaten for running back to the cave to grab the sick toddler the men were going to abandon, and another time attempting to escape.

 - Disappeared Dad: The reason Maggie is so angry with Samuel.

 - Go-Go Enslavement: Modest by modern standards, but the kidnappers have Lily and the other girls wear "lipstick" and very dressy clothes to look more appealing to the future customers looking to buy them as sex slaves.

 - Hair of Gold, Heart of Gold: The Gilkeson women, all three of them, though Lily can come off slightly as a Jerk with a Heart of Gold sometimes.